metalll/ios-simple-voice-app-tutorial/README.md

 	    [_call answer];
 	}

 Next, you will implement the protocol for the call delegate.
-The different states of a phone call are: inprogress (trying to connect), established, and ending.
-These events are quite useful as a developer because this is where you can record start times or make changes UI to hang up calls for instance.
+The different states of a phone call are: in progress (trying to connect), established, and ending.
+These events are quite useful as a developer because this is where you can record start times or make changes to the UI to hang up calls, for instance.

 	#pragma mark - SINCallDelegate
 	- (void)callDidProgress:(id<SINCall>)call {